 “Most small agencies have a difficult time handling accounting and other back office work while marketing travel but they can develop partnerships with host agencies at little or no cost,” says Mike Foster who heads Nexion Canada.
 “We supply accounting, ticketing support, commission collection and payment and so on, leaving the small agency free to sell, sell, sell,” adds Foster.
 “We enable higher commissions at less cost for our client agencies so the relationship with us should be revenue neutral or better and carry less risk than going it alone.”

-Nexion Canada can help a small agency transition its consultants to independent agents working from home.
-Foster says this presents an alternative to franchising and saves small agencies the anguish and expense of closing their doors leaving agents with nowhere to go.
+Nexion Canada can help a small agency transition its consultants to independent advisors working from home.
+Foster says this presents an alternative to franchising and saves small agencies the anguish and expense of closing their doors leaving advisors with nowhere to go.

-Statistics related to the numbers of travel agencies and agents depend on several factors but John Pittman, vice president of industry affairs, consumer affairs and research for the American Society of Travel Agents (ASTA) suggested in 2013 that the best measure of agent numbers is Bureau of Labor Statistics (BLS) data – showing the number of full-time agency employees in the U.S. fell from a peak of 124,000 in 2000 to 64,000 in 2012.
-However, the ranks of independent agents swelled in the last few years of that period from 30,000 to 40,000 indicating an evolution of business models.
+Statistics related to the numbers of travel agencies and advisors depend on several factors but John Pittman, vice president of industry affairs, consumer affairs and research for the American Society of Travel Advisors (ASTA) suggested in 2013 that the best measure of agent numbers is Bureau of Labor Statistics (BLS) data – showing the number of full-time agency employees in the U.S. fell from a peak of 124,000 in 2000 to 64,000 in 2012.
+However, the ranks of independent advisors swelled in the last few years of that period from 30,000 to 40,000 indicating an evolution of business models.

 Kelly Bergin, Vice President Business Development at OASIS, the host agency division of Smart Travel Group, Ltd. headquartered in Boca Raton, Florida, says “We are definitely seeing a trend of smaller agencies as well as independent consultants moving to a hosted model.”